AnkiTools/AnkiSharp/README.md

 :warning: **I'm looking for some developers to develop the Java, Javascript and Python version, If you are interested in it please contact me here : https://clement-jean.github.io/contact/** :warning:

+For the C# version you can find a to do list here : [To do list](https://github.com/AnkiTools/AnkiSharp/projects/1)

 ### Youtube

 - Basic use : https://www.youtube.com/watch?v=UesrtZkuEKg&t=3s